trek-view/basecamp/_posts/2020-05-08-metadata-exif-xmp-360-video-files.md

 ### GoPro Fusion

-For this first example I'm going to use an `.mp4` video filmed using a GoPro Fusion with GPS enabled encoded using H.264 at 4K (@30 FPS).
+For this first example I'm going to use an `.mp4` video filmed using a GoPro Fusion with GPS enabled and the file encoded using H.264 at 4K (@30 FPS).

 <iframe width="560" height="315" src="https://www.youtube.com/embed/iyIkDRERzz8" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 GoPro writes telemetry metadata to videos in their own open-source standard, the [GoPro Metadata Format](https://gopro.com/en/us/news/gopro-video-metadata-open-source-explained).
 Fortunately for us, [EXIF tool has the logic to understand this format natively](https://exiftool.org/TagNames/GoPro.html).
-More on that later.

 **Extracting metadata for video level**